-Currency movements may also help enhance diversification, since they aren’t correlated with equity performance.
+Currency movements may also help enhance diversification since they aren’t correlated with equity performance.
 Lower correlation with U.S. equities means that investors may have more even returns over time.
-According to Vanguard, currency movements also increased the volatility of non-U.S. equities by about 2.7% between 1970 and 2013 and the fund provider expects currency to continue to be a key diversifier in the future.
+According to Vanguard, currency movements also increased the volatility of non-U.S. equities by about 2.7% between 1970 and 2013 and the fund provider expects the currency to continue to be a key diversifier in the future.

 The Bottom Line